 You may develop the symptoms within 30 minutes to two hours after consuming jicama.
 If you experience these, avoid consuming it, and consult a doctor for treatment.

 Jicama is a low-carb root vegetable with an exceptional nutritional profile.
 It is rich in water, fiber, carbs, and proteins.
 And these nutrients are responsible for many benefits of jicama.
 The consumption of jicama may reduce the risk of cardiovascular diseases, inflammation, and congenital abnormalities, help in diabetes management, act against cancer cells, and improves bowel movement.
 In addition, it may slow down signs of premature aging and promote hair growth.
 However, consuming excessive amounts of this veggie may cause abdominal pain, bloating, diarrhea, and constipation.
 Hence, limit your portions to enjoy its benefits.

 Is jicama good for weight loss?

 Yes.
 Jicama contains fewer calories, carbs, and high levels of water and dietary fiber.
 When digested, foods high in fiber expand in your stomach and absorb water, helping you to stay full for longer.

 Is jicama bad for inflammation?

-No. Jicama contains vitamin C, an antioxidant that has anti-inflammatory properties.
-Therefore, consuming jicama may help fight inflammation.
+No. Jicama contains vitamin C, an antioxidant and potent scavenger of free radicals that controls inflammation.
+Therefore, consuming jicama may help reduce inflammation.